How to Wire a Switch Outlet Combo with Power Constantly Supplied to the Outlet

 By Mark J. Donovan

-|Question: I have a switch outlet combo circuit that I am trying to wire.
+||Question: I have a switch outlet combo circuit that I am trying to wire.
 More specifically, I am trying to wire the switch outlet combo circuit so that the switch controls an overhead light and the outlet is powered on at all times.
 The switch outlet has two black screws, one silver screw, one brass screw, and one green screw attached to it.
 The instructions in the switch outlet combo package are inadequate and I have been trying for days to figure out how to wire this circuit.
 Can you offer any help?

 Answer: I agree with you, the information provided with most switch/outlet combo circuits is brief at best.

 Described below are the steps for wiring a switch outlet combo circuit, such that an overhead light is controlled by the switch, and the outlet is always powered.
+See how to wire a switch outlet combo circuit in this video.

 Warning: Before wiring a switch outlet combo circuit, make sure you first turn power off to the electrical box at the main circuit breaker panel.
 In addition, make sure to test and verify that the switch/outlet electrical box is indeed powered off before wiring the switch outlet combo circuit.
 You can use a simple circuit tester to do this.